-We have received notices of potential sanctions and remedies based upon alleged regulatory deficiencies from time to time, and such sanctions have been imposed on some of our affiliated facilities.
-We have had affiliated facilities placed on SFF status in the past and other operating subsidiaries may be identified for such status in the future.
+We have received notices of potential sanctions and remedies based upon alleged regulatory deficiencies from time to time, and such sanctions have been imposed on some of our independent subsidiaries.
+We have had independent subsidiaries placed on SFF status in the past and other independent subsidiaries may be identified for such status in the future.
 We currently have one facility placed on SFF status.